eagle-io/docs/source/topics/processing_and_logic/index.rst

     ``WORKSPACE.createdTime``         Creation time of the Workspace
-    ``NUMBER("param1").offset``       Numeric offset of the Number Parameter ``NODE("param2").currentValue``   Current data value of the Parameter
+    ``NUMBER("param1").offset``       Numeric offset of the Number Parameter ``NODE("param2").currentValue``   Current data value of the Parameter ``NODE("param3").newestTime``     Newest timestamp of the Parameter
     ===============================   ==============================================

 A full reference of :ref:`Node attributes <api-resources-nodes>` is documented as part of the HTTP API.
+Note that for calculations requiring the time of the newest value, this can be accessed via the ``newestTime`` attribute.

 .. _implicit-node-values: